 - In skin folds under arms and on legs

 On babies, seborrheic dermatitis might be mistaken for diaper rash.

 Skin can itch, burn, or look red.
 The scales that flake off could be white or yellowish and look moist or oily.

 Sometimes, seborrheic dermatitis will clear up by itself.
 More often, it's a lifelong issue that clears and flares.
-It can last for years at a time, but you can control it with good skin care.
+It can last for years at a time, but you can usually control it with good skin care.